 With Lexmark’s innovative software, devices with touch screens are no longer limiting to users with impairments.
 The optional Lexmark Accessibility Solution is our web-based software that allows users to initiate copy, fax, email and scan jobs directly from their computer, tablet or mobile device as an alternative to the MFP touch screen.
 Lexmark Accessibility Solution is designed to work with a wide range of assistive technology, including screen magnifiers and screen readers, allowing customers with varying levels of abilities to work independently.
-At the MFP, the user only needs to interact with the tactilely discernible numerical keypad to compete the task at hand.
-Read the Accessibility Solution and Accessibility Speech brochure to learn more.
+At the MFP, the user only needs to interact with the tactilely discernible numerical keypad to complete the task at hand.

 The optional Lexmark Accessibility Speech Solution complements the Lexmark Accessibility Solution by providing audio feedback messages played over the printer’s speaker to easily communicate status to the user.
 Read the Accessibility Solution and Accessibility Speech brochure to learn more.
 With Lexmark Accessibility Solutions and Accessibility Speech Solution:

 Users can tilt the display to optimize the viewing angle.

 Workers can listen privately to voice prompts using the headphone jack.